Crown Boring Moth

 (Photo: courtesy of Forests, Lands and Natural Resource Operations, British Columbia, Canada)

-This species has been introduced deliberately from Spain in 1985 into Australia to control the weed
+This Caterpillar has been introduced deliberately from Spain in 1985 into Australia to control the weed

-The adult moth is pale brown with a dark band across the middle, and another along the margin of each forewing.
+The adult moth has off-white forewings, each with dark brown markings including a patch at the base, a band across the middle, and along the margin.
 The hindwings are plain greyish-brown.
 The head and thorax are dark brown.
 The moth has a wingspan of about 14 mm.

 The species is native to Europe and Asia, occurring for example in